Wrongful Death Attorneys in Houston

 Speak to a Houston Wrongful Death Lawyer

-After an accidental or wrongful death, Texas law allows the surviving spouse, children, and parents to bring a Texas wrongful death claim when their relative has been killed due to the negligence of another.
+After an accidental or wrongful death in Houston, Texas law allows the surviving spouse, children, and parents to bring a Texas wrongful death claim when their relative has been killed due to the negligence of another.
 Additionally, the representative of the deceased is legally permitted to file a lawsuit and pursue damages on behalf of the dead person’s estate.
 These damages can be significant and provide another source of financial support for the person’s heirs – often small children.

 There is nothing more painful in life than losing a loved one.